for Class 5 AM

 - Everyone must have two from each category (6 total)

-- We are over half-way there (as a class)
+- We are less than 1/3 of the way there (as a class)

 - Check out the "related" videos on YouTube